vigno003/Websocket-game/README.md

 # Websocket-shooter

-A arena game where two player try to survive an infinite orde of enemies.
+An arena game where each player is trying to survive an infinite orde of enemies and in the and it gets assigned a score.
-Developed using Unity.